common-fate/terraform-aws-common-fate-deployment/.changeset/dirty-bananas-report.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Add an output for the Application Load Balancer ARN
+Add an output for the Application Load Balancer ARN.